Home

 Philosophy, Master's, 2 years

-Philosophy is the study of what matters: What is knowledge, truth, morality and aesthetics?
-Through the master's program in philosophy, you will expand your knowledge and deepen your understanding of central themes within philosophy, and you will gain better skills in scientific criticism.
-You also develop the skills you need for independent research.
+Philosophy is the study of what matters: what is knowledge, truth, morality and aesthetics?
+Under the Master’s programme in philosophy, you will expand your knowledge and deepen your understanding of central themes within philosophy, and you will gain better skills in scientific criticism.
+You will also develop the skills you need for independent research.

 • TuitionFor non eu/eea citizens